SymfonyCasts/30-days-last/sfcasts/streams.md

 Now, *anywhere* else on the page - so how about down here in the footer - edit as HTML and paste that Turbo Stream.
-In this case, we want the target to be `company_name` and inside the template element, say "Space Invaders".
+In this case, we want the target to be `company_name` and inside the template element, say "Space Invaders!".
 Now, check this out.
 As soon as I click out of this, the `<turbo-stream>` custom element will become active and will execute its action.
 Watch.
 Boom!
 It found that element and updated it!